wp-plugins/tpg-get-posts/trunk/readme.txt

 4. Usage page - documentation on options and styling

 == Changelog ==
+= 2.0.2 =
+* Add the premium version functionality which allow selection: category_and, category_in and category_not_in.
+* Add ability to format the byline & metadata line.
+* Add settings options.
+* Code restructuring and changes some html output.

 = 1.3.8 =
 * Correct html which was failing the validator.
 Removed empty id='' and invalid slash.
 * Removed span around entire post which conflicted with heading formatting.
-* Changed div id tpg-get-posts-post, tpg_post_content, tpg-get-posts-excerpt and tpg-get-posts-thumbnail to classes
+* Changed div id tpg-get-posts-post, tpg-post-content, tpg-get-posts-excerpt and tpg-get-posts-thumbnail to classes

 = 1.3.7 =
 * Correct when application of filters are applied to content, the 3.6 release removed this function from excerpts & post_entire